‹ Back to The Vine

 2. Map out your customer journey

-Determine how your customers interact with your brand.
-From the initial introduction to the purchase and post-purchase phases, how do your customers interact with your brand?
-Mapping out their journey, including after a purchase, can give insight into more opportunities for personalized recommendations and a tailored experience.
+Determine how your customers interact with your brand, from the initial introduction to the purchase and post-purchase phases.
+Mapping out their journey, including after a purchase, can reveal opportunities for personalized recommendations and experience tailoring.

 3. Determine what data to collect

-Identify which information is most valuable.
+Identify which information would be most valuable to your strategy.
 This can include names, locations, purchase history, browsing behavior, preferences, and more.
-Gathering this data transparently can also increase engagement with your brand.
-If you tell a customer you’d like to tailor discounts to them or provide a better experience, they may be happy to provide information like their budget or product interests.
+Gathering this first-party data transparently can also increase engagement with your brand—if you tell a customer you’d like to tailor discounts to them or provide a better experience, they may be happy to provide information like their budget or product interests.
 Use this info to create promotions, product recommendations, and personalized offers.

 4. Segment your audiences